hadeelsharaf/reactnd-flashcards/README.md

 ### `npm start`

 Runs your app in development mode.
+Mignt need `sudo`

 Open it in the [Expo app](https://expo.io) on your phone to view it.
 It will reload if you save edits to your files, and you will see build errors and logs in the terminal.